-To add more to it’s feature, this LED light for uses plastic and aluminum material which shows its waterproof feature of the material.
-And its PC Splash Guard will be there for the rescue if any mishap happens.
-Furthermore, to talk about its design, Finnex FugeRay Planted+ Aquarium has been designed with contemporary ultra slim look that beautifies the tank really well.
+To add more to it’s feature, this LED light uses plastic and aluminum material which shows it’s waterproof feature of the material.
+And the PC Splash Guard will be there for the rescue if any mishap happens.
+Furthermore, to talk about it’s design, Finnex FugeRay Planted+ Aquarium has been developed with contemporary ultra slim look that beautifies the tank really well.

 - Offers decent light output.